kqdtran/learning-lab/stack/PITCHME.md

 - Developers make feature branches
 - Passes CI automated tests and human code review
-- Code is merged into a hotfix/release branch
+- Code is merged into a hotfix/release branch or master
 - Changes are live on staging and go through several (automated & human-tested) QA rounds

 +++

-- Code is merged into master
+- Release is merged into master
 - `git pull` on Update (the dev-facing production servers)
 - A blueprint (an image, or AWS AMI) of staging is made
 - Using the blueprint, we then launch an Auto Scaling Group with as many (client-facing) production instances as needed